Amirabbasjadidi/Simple-Cloud/README.md

 - API for retrieving and deleting user files
 - Responsive and user-friendly design
 - Default user `root` with password `1234` (must be changed after setup)
+- Private file access: Each user can only view, download, and manage their own uploaded or fetched files.

 ## License
 This project is licensed under the GNU General Public License v3.0 (GPLv3).
 See the [`License`](https://github.com/Amirabbasjadidi/Simple-Cloud/blob/main/LICENSE) file for details.